Whatsapp Icon

 • Baking Soda Baths: Soaking in a bath with baking soda can help soothe itching and inflammation.
 Add half a cup of baking soda to a shallow, warm bath and soak for 15 to 20 minutes.

 • Cool Compresses: Applying cool, wet compresses to the vulvar area can help reduce pain and swelling.
-Use a clean cloth dampened with cool water, applying gently to the area several times a day.
+Use a clean cloth dampened with cool water, and apply gently to the area several times a day.

 • Stay Dry and Clean: Maintaining hygiene in the vulvar area is crucial.
 Gently wash the area with mild, unscented soap and water and pat dry with a soft towel.
 Avoid tight-fitting clothes and choose breathable, cotton underwear to keep the area dry and reduce irritation.